-This policy sets out how the school's governing body discharges its statutory responsibilities relating to safeguarding and promoting the welfare of children who are pupils at Monkfield Park.
+This policy sets out how Monkfield Park's governing body discharges its statutory responsibilities relating to safeguarding and promoting the welfare of children at Monkfield Park.
 Our policy applies to all staff, paid and unpaid, working at Monkfield Park including governors.
 Teaching assistants, mid-day supervisors, office staff as well as teachers can be the first point of disclosure for a child.
 Concerned parents/carers may also contact Monkfield Park and its governors.